microsoft/FluidFramework/docs/examples/yo-fluid-breakdown.md

 Finally we use `SimpleModuleInstantiationFactory` to create the `fluidExport`.
 The factory takes a default component name `componentName` that is used to load the default component.
 It also takes the registry of components pointing to the creation factory.
-In our case just our one component.
+In our case just our one component (`[componentName, Promise.resolve(ExampleFluidComponentInstantiationFactory)]`).

-`[componentName, Promise.resolve(ExampleFluidComponentInstantiationFactory)]`

 ```typescript
 export const fluidExport = new SimpleModuleInstantiationFactory(